u24569608/Rule-Timer/README.md

 # Rule-Timer
-A simple application that enforces the 45–15 minute study rule.
+A simple application for both Windows and macOS that enforces the 45–15 minute study rule.